Speakers

 Ecuador

 Ecuadorian educator, communicator, and writer, recognized for her extensive experience in academic leadership, educational innovation, and institutional management.
-She served as Ecuador’s Minister of Education and has built a distinguished career as a university professor, speaker, and promoter of projects focused on educational transformation.
-Her work connects education, technology, creativity, and human development through a holistic perspective.
+She served as Minister of Education of Ecuador and has built an outstanding career as a university professor, speaker, and driver of projects focused on educational transformation.
+Her work connects education, technology, creativity, and human development from a comprehensive perspective.
 She is also the founder of initiatives aimed at strengthening learning processes, leadership, and teacher training.
 Her approach integrates innovation, the humanities, and sustainability as fundamental pillars for the development of future generations.

-Alegría Crespo Former Minister of Education of Ecuador
+Alegría Crespo Ph.D.
+Former Minister of Education of Ecuador

 Richard Parsons